BatsResearch/taglets/README.md

 ```

 ## How To
 To start, you will need to run 'controller.py', which is located in the current directory.
 It interacts with the API to receive all the information related the given task.
+There are two phases: `base` and `adaptation`.
+Each phase has several checkpoints; in each checkpoint you could request the label for some data points, and after training the model submit the predictions on test data.

 ## Contributing
 We welcome pull requests.
 For any changes, please open an issue first to discuss what you would like to change.